Fit and Well Logo

 4. Breakfast is "The" main meal of the day

 A nutritious breakfast is fundamental.
 It gives your body the necessary energy to get you through the day and also all the vitamins and nutrients your body needs.
+There is truth behind the popular saying "Eat breakfast like a king, lunch like a prince and dinner like a pauper."

 A study (Fayet-Moore, McConnell, Tuck, and Petocz, 2017) (10) involving 12,153 subjects found that those who ate breakfast ingested healthier food than those who skipped it.